jundalisay/superb/content/en/research/aristotle/metaphysics/book-11/part-1.md

-+++
+---
+heading: "Part 1"
+title: "Should science focus on the elemental or the universal?"
+date: 2015-09-30
+image: "/covers/meta.jpg"
-title= "Should science focus on the elemental or the universal?" heading= "Part 1 of the Simplified Metaphysics by Aristotle" date= "2015-09-30" author= "Aristotle" banner= "/covers/meta.jpg" description= "Aristotle asks whether science should focus on the elemental or the universal" linkb= "/research/aristotle/metaphysics/book-11" linkbtext= "Index" linkf= "/research/aristotle/metaphysics/book-11/part-2" linkftext= "Part 2" icon= "/icons/aris.jpg"
+description: "Aristotle asks whether science should focus on the elemental or the universal"
-+++
+icon: "/icons/aris.jpg"
+---

 Wisdom is a science of first principles is evident from the introductory chapters, in which we have raised objections to the statements of others about the first principles; but one might ask the question whether Wisdom is to be conceived as one science or as several.